New announcement. Learn more

 Get some exercise ie walking/stationary bike each day to help your circulation and oxygenation

-Meditation is a good plan to help your mental health while healing a broken arm or leg.
+Meditation is a good plan to help your mental health while healing any broken bone.

 Pilates with a physical therapist can help you feel stronger and more balanced in your body.

 QRS mat (PEMFs Pulsed electromagnetic Fields) at the ‘Vital - Intense’ setting for 20-40 minutes twice a day for the first 3-4 weeks to assist fracture healing.
-We have one to rent at City Hyperbaric Wellington.
+We have one to rent at City Hyperbaric Wellington - contact us on 044991439 or email here.

 It’s an exciting day when you finally get your cast off!

-Be prepared for a weird looking arm and hand.
+Be prepared for your body part which has been in the cast, looking very different.
 It may be swollen, thickened, red, irritated and scaly with dry skin.
 It may also feel sensitive to the touch and very weak.
 The tissues are likely to be tight.
-This is because your arm and hand have not been able to move properly for six weeks and this lack of function affects the structure.
-Its important to have warm water to wash your arm and dead skin will come off it initially.
+This is because your arm/ hand/leg/foot have not been able to move properly for six weeks and this lack of function affects the structure.
+Its important to have warm water to wash your skin, dead skin will come off it initially.
 Be gentle and kind to your skin and it should recover quickly.

 You may have some dark hairs growing on your arm, hand or leg where the cast has been - this can be due to the complete lack of light and also the irritation of the cast.
 Your arm needs fresh air and light each day and these hairs will go away over a number of weeks.
 As soon as you are out of the cast, you may be able to drive, check with your orthopaedic specialist.
 It's ideal to see a hand therapist as soon as possible to get you onto the right stretches and exercises and monitor your recovery.
 You may be given a splint that you can take on and off.
 This is a great improvement from the cast as it won't be heavy and you will start to be able to do more with your arm and hand.
 It’s good to wear it when outside the home to prevent accidental injury to your healing arm bones.